Surf drive is the 100 GB storage offered to you by surfnet, ISC's daddy.

 and put the credentials in /etc/davfs2/secrets.

 Windows file explorer can also be used for accessing your surfdrive, without any aditional software.
 Use email@example.com as username on Windows.
+Unfortunately it demands that the webdav directory is on the server root, so the following will not work:

 and for the donders data repositry (checked, this works)